Bell scripts are placed in the same directory

 The login logic is completely encapsulated inside the script.
 It can use predefined hard-coded logins, it can have it's own database or users/logins, or, which is better, it can use Active Directory.
 The framework is unaware of what method is used.

-the script should output 2 lines.
-The first line is
+output 2 lines.
+The first line is semicolon-separated list of

 You can put AD group names as is, but usually such group names are

-short names.
-In the example above AD groups are translated into "RO"
+some short names.
+In the example above AD groups are translated

-(those who can read everything), and "RW" (those who can do more
+into "RO" (those who can read everything), and "RW" (those who can

-dangerous things.
-Download any module to check the example with AD.
+do more dangerous things.
+Download any module to check the example

-This is useful because you can 'plug' additional functionality to an
+because you can 'plug' additional functionality to an existing

-existing module, you can add tree elements (properties) without
+module, you can add tree elements (properties) without modifying

-modifying the existing script.
+the existing script.
 All you need to know is the class name.
+What

 of the caller element and tags.